Master of Management in Hospitality Program

 Independent study is another option for earning elective credit.
 You must submit a specific proposal to a faculty member for approval.
 Once approved, you must obtain the appropriate form from the Office of Student Services, complete it with the assistance of the faculty member, and then return it to the Office of Student Services.
 Independent study courses allow you to gain expertise in a specific area of interest, and they often evolve into publishable papers.

 Taking courses on a satisfactory-unsatisfactory (S-U) basis is limited to 4 credit hours each semester, not including those courses only offered S-U, and may only be in non-concentration track courses.
 Core and career concentration courses must be taken for a letter grade.

 The minimum GPA for continuation in the MMH program is 2.5 in each semester of the program.
 If a student has a semester GPA of less than 2.5 at the end of any of the three semesters (at the end of the two summer sessions, the end of the fall semester, or the end of the spring semester), the student will be automatically dismissed from the MMH program.
 This dismissal is subject to appeal to the Graduate Committee, as delegated by the graduate faculty.
 Students who have been dismissed may not reapply to the MMH program.

 Equal in importance, and more specifically the objective of your education, is a promising and fulfilling career in the hospitality industry.
-Career Management, located in the Office of Student Services, is a resource for your winter externship and permanent job search.
+Career Management, located in the Office of Student Services, and specifically the Director of Graduate Programs, is a resource for your winter externship and permanent job search.
 Additionally, the MMH Professional Development program guides you through the many crucial steps and skills necessary for a successful job search and provides you with best practices for lifelong career management.